SharePoint/sp-dev-docs/docs/apis/migration-azure.md

 # Use Azure Blob Storage Containers and Azure Queues with SharePoint Migration API

-Use Azure Blob Storage Containers to store contents, manifest files and logs.
+Use Azure Blob Storage Containers to store contents, manifest files, and logs.
 Access migration status updates with Azure Queues.

-This guide provides provisioning, permission and other requirements with SharePoint-provided Azure resources.
+This guide provides provisioning, permission, and other requirements with SharePoint-provided Azure resources.

 ## Azure Blob Storage Containers